 Why visit Rome?

-As the cradle of the Roman Empire and then the heart of the Catholic Church, Rome is full of history, culture, art and amazing food.
+As the cradle of the Roman Empire and then the Catholic Church’s heart, Rome is full of history, culture, art and amazing food.
 Here you’ll find layers of history.
 Different centuries stacked like layers of a cake.
 Part of the fun is exploring all these layers and enjoying them for what they are.

 Visit Rome for the history

 As the tale goes, twin boys of royal lineage – Remus and Romulus – were left for dead by the Tiber river.
 Nursed by a she-wolf, they eventually grew up and decided to build their own city.
-After an argument, Romulus killed his brother and went on to rule the newly founded city, named after him.
+After an argument, Romulus killed his brother and ruled the newly founded city, named after him.
 There are numerous disagreements about whether this story is true.
 Nonetheless, the Romans took the myth to heart.
 After all, it does have a certain flair.

 Visit Rome for the art